Tag: Religious coercion

 Large billboards posted throughout the capital’s ultra-Orthodox neighborhoods last week forbade women to enter Mea She’arim Street during the Sukkot celebration.

 This is a public street, you understand.
-It’s not private property, it’s not … Read the rest
+It’s not private property, it’s not the grounds of a synagogue, it’s a public street.

 Middle-class women in Tunisia are not thrilled about the win of the “moderate” Islamist party.